Acgabriel08/dread-risk-analyzer/README.md

 # DREAD Risk Scoring Tool

 A cybersecurity threat modelling tool that calculates risk using the DREAD methodology.
-This project demonstrates understanding of infrastructure security, threat analysis, and risk scoring—core skills in cybersecurity engineering and SOC operations.
+This project demonstrates understanding of infrastructure security, threat analysis, and risk scoring core skills in cybersecurity engineering and SOC operations.

 ## Why This Project Matters
 Risk modelling is essential for identifying, prioritising, and mitigating cybersecurity threats.
 This tool shows competency in: